run-ai/docs/docs/Researcher/tools/dev-vscode.md

-# Use Visual Studio Code with a Run:AI Job
+# Use Visual Studio Code with a Run:ai Job

-Once you launch a workload using Run:AI, you will want to connect to it.
+Once you launch a workload using Run:ai, you will want to connect to it.
 You can do so via command-line or via other tools such as a [Jupyter Notebook](../Walkthroughs/walkthrough-build-ports.md)

-This document is about accessing the remote container created by Run:AI, from [Visual Studio Code](https://code.visualstudio.com/){target=_blank}.
+This document is about accessing the remote container created by Run:ai, from [Visual Studio Code](https://code.visualstudio.com/){target=_blank}.

 ## Submit a Workload